rpease/mcnp-language-server/README.md

 ## Features

 - synatx highlighting
+- minor error highlighting

 ## Installation

 - Edit VS Code User Settings
-* For proper functionality and highlighting, your user settings will have to be edited.
+* For 1-to-1 MCNP comparisons, your user settings will have to be edited.
 	1. Open Settings
 		* __Ctrl__+__,__
 		or